|Complete Application Due*^

 - Check the status of your application for financial aid

 The WUSTL Pathway is the only source of accurate information regarding the status of your application to Washington University; we expect applicants to check it regularly.

 Submit support materials.

-In addition to the application forms and essay, you must submit the following supporting materials by their deadlines:
+In addition to the application forms and essay, you must submit the following supporting materials by the deadline:

 - College Transcript